DavzorD/speaky-angular-styleguide/README.md

 <div ng-controller="Customer as customer">
     {{ customer.name }}
 </div>
-controllerAs Controller Syntax
 ```

-[Style Y031]
+### controllerAs Controller Syntax

 Use the controllerAs syntax over the classic controller with $scope syntax.

 The controllerAs syntax uses this inside controllers which gets bound to $scope

-Why?: controllerAs is syntactic sugar over $scope.
+**Why?**: controllerAs is syntactic sugar over $scope.
 You can still bind to the View and still access $scope methods.

-Why?: Helps avoid the temptation of using $scope methods inside a controller when it may otherwise be better to avoid them or move them to a factory.
+**Why?**: Helps avoid the temptation of using $scope methods inside a controller when it may otherwise be better to avoid them or move them to a factory.
 Consider using $scope in a factory, or if in a controller just when needed.
 For example when publishing and subscribing events using $emit, $broadcast, or $on consider moving these uses to a factory and invoke from the controller.

 /* avoid */
 function Customer($scope) {